-To demonstrate that the international student has sufficient financial resources, the admitted student must send the completed "Statement of Financial Resources" with attached documentation to the Admissions Office.
+To demonstrate that the international student has sufficient financial resources, the admitted student must send the completed "International Student Application Supplement" with attached documentation to the Admissions Office.
 This should be done as soon as possible after the applicant has been notified that his/her application for admission has been approved.
-The Admissions Office will make financial certification on the I-20 based on funds on deposit in the student's account and on pledges of support by individuals, churches, foundations, etc.
+The Admissions Office will make financial certification on the I-20 based on funds on deposit in the student's account and on pledges of support by individuals, churches, foundations, etc. International students are legally required to be full-time students (12 credit hours per fall and spring semesters).